Steve Sarowitz

 Steve Sarowitz (born 1965/1966) is an American billionaire businessman, and the founder of Paylocity.

 Early life

 Sarowitz earned a bachelor's degree from the University of Illinois at Urbana–Champaign.

 Career

 Sarowitz owned 44% of Paylocity at its IPO in March 2014, and 28% in April 2019.

+Sarowitz has donated hundreds of millions of dollars to charity and plans to donate most of his wealth in the next decade.

+It Ends with Us controversy

+On December 31, 2024, Blake Lively filed a lawsuit against Sarowitz, Justin Baldoni, and others based on allegations regarding sexual harassment and retaliation related to the 2024 film It Ends with Us.